d-goppen/html-css.test/README.md

 # html-css.test
-Exercises and tests with only html and css
+Exercises and tests with only html and css.

+Some JavaScript code can be included for training reasons.